espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/The Theater.md

 * * *

 _The Theater_ represents prophecy and how prophets can't change the unfolding pageantry of fate.
-As long as you have _The Theater_ invested and as long as you are not already [[Doomed]], when you would gain the doomed condition, attempt a DC 10 flat.
+As long as you have _The Theater_ invested and as long as you are not already [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Doomed]], when you would gain the doomed condition, attempt a DC 10 flat.
 On a success, you do not gain the doomed condition.

 **Activate** r (fortune) envision